 Discussion of additional income and expense items, including material charges and credits and changes in interest and income taxes follows our review of segment results.

-In the Division tables that follow, the changes in Sales for 2014 reflect the impact of adding the OfficeMax business.
+In the Division tables that follow, the changes in Sales for 2014 reflect the impact of adding the OfficeMax business in late 2003.

 NORTH AMERICAN RETAIL DIVISION